Difference Between Growth Stock vs Value Stock

 Below is the top 6 difference between Growth Stock vs Value Stock :

-Key difference between Growth Stock vs Value Stock
+The Key Difference Between Growth Stock vs Value Stock

-As you can see there is much difference:
+As you can see, there are many differences:

-- Growth stocks are perceived by the investor as associated with high growth companies with distinguishing future prospects that are expected to help in faster revenue/earnings growth compared to market/industry.
-Value stocks are perceived by an investor as associated with fundamentally sound companies but currently undervalued in the stock market due to short-term unfavorable reasons
+- The investor perceives growth stocks as associated with high-growth companies with distinguishing prospects expected to help in faster revenue/earnings growth than the market/industry.
+Value stocks are perceived by an investor as associated with fundamentally sound companies but are currently undervalued in the stock market due to short-term unfavorable reasons

-- Growth stocks are usually more expensive with high P/E or P/B ratios as broad market participants expect these companies to have good growth prospects while value stocks are less expensive with low P/E or P/B ratios as market participants differ in their view of future growth prospects of the company vis-à-vis the investor.
+- Growth stocks are usually more expensive with high P/E or P/B ratios, as broad market participants expect these companies to have good growth prospects.
+In contrast, value stocks are less costly with low P/E or P/B ratios as market participants differ in their view of future growth prospects of the company vis-à-vis the investor.

-- Growth investing has higher upside potential based on the premise that the growth companies continue to surprise the markets with their innovations or business models.
-Value investing has limited upside potential since the market will eventually recognize the full potential of the companies and price the stocks correctly.
+- Growth investing has higher upside potential because the growth companies continue to surprise the markets with their innovations or business models.
+Value investing has limited upside potential since the market will eventually recognize the companies’ full potential and price the stocks correctly.

-- Return from growth stocks is contingent on a realization of investor’s perception of earnings growth prospects while returns from value stocks are contingent on recognition of investor’s value perception by the market
+- Return from growth stocks is contingent on a realization of the investor’s perception of earnings growth prospects.
+In contrast, returns from value stocks are contingent on the recognition of the investor’s value perception by the market.

 Growth Stock vs Value Stock Comparison Table